From hiking to eating the best seafood in Ireland, here are the best things to do in Howth!

-Located only a 20 minute drive east of Dublin, Howth is a great getaway for anyone who wants to get out of the busy city and enjoy true Irish hospitality.
+Located only a 20-minute drive east of Dublin, Howth is a great getaway for anyone who wants to get out of the busy city and enjoy true Irish hospitality.

-That being said most people only visit town on a day trip, so if you’re willing to spend a few nights out there you’ll get to experience the true atmosphere of this gorgeous little town.
+That being said most people only visit the town on a day trip, so if you’re willing to spend a few nights out there you’ll get to experience the true atmosphere of this gorgeous little town.

-Things To Do In Howth
+Things to Do in Howth

 One thing that really surprised us when we visited was that many of the best things to do in Howth actually involve being out in nature, which suited us perfectly.

 If you want to go for a hike, watch the seals play, visit the outlying islands or simply drink beer with the locals, you’ll find yourself thoroughly enjoying all the excellent things to do in Howth.

 Hiking is actually one of the best activities in Howth, and on a sunny day you’ll be rewarded with fresh air and beautiful views everywhere you look.

 There’s quite a few good options for hiking in Howth, and these are some of the best trails you can enjoy.